Berlin river cruise: Should you book a Spree boat tour?

 Close to Nordhafen

-Usually, the tour will continue to the beautiful Haus der Kulturen Welt, which Berliners call “pregnant oyster” due to its shape.
+Usually, the tour will continue to the beautiful Haus der Kulturen der Welt, which Berliners call the “pregnant oyster” because of its shape.
 However, the day I took the cruise, the boat continued toward Nordhafen.

 The way back to your starting point

-After reaching the final point of your Berlin cruise, the boat will turn and drive back to your starting point.
+After reaching the final point of your Berlin cruise, the boat will turn around and return to your starting point.
 This way, you can see all the landmarks one more time—and since you’ll head toward Alexanderplatz, the TV Tower will be omnipresent on the horizon.

 Should you book a Berlin River Cruise?